 We offer appropriate training to long term users who want access to the Cleanroom facilities.
 Before embarking on any training you must have your supervisors approval, be a registered UCL visitor and have an access card valid for the LCN building.
 We operate a prepay scheme and your payment is to be received before training and use of the equipment can start.

 The dates of Cleanroom Inductions and Equipment Training sessions are published in this Calendar.
 This is updated regularly.

 .CLEANROOM ACCESS & TRAINING PROCEDURE

 1) Plan ahead, because it can take some weeks to go through the process, and you need to have your supervisor's approval.

 3) Contact Denise Ottley to arrange attendance on an LCN Health & Safety session.
 These are held regularly every Tuesday and are required to get access to LCN.

-6) You must now arrange a transfer of funds to top up your Cleanroom Credit Using the procedure on the Cleanroom Payments page
+6) Transfer funds to top up your Cleanroom Credit using the procedure on the Cleanroom Payments page

 7) Book Equipment training for the tools you will use on the days the training is offered.
 If enough people book, training will be provided by Cleanroom staff or nominated experts.
 This cost of the training is deducted from your credit when you make the bookings.